How Old Is Christianity vs Islam? A Historical Age Comparison

 FAQs

-How old is Christianity exactly?
+How old is Christianity?

-How old is Islam compared to Christianity?
+How old is Islam?

-Which religion is the oldest — Judaism, Christianity, or Islam?
+Which is older, Christianity or Islam?

 Discussion